 Because Spectronaut is so flexible with input, you shouldn’t need to do much to prepare the data for import.
 Any “#N/A” entries should be replaced with an appropriate default (e.g. 0 in the case of spectral libraries), and iRT standard peptides should be removed (Spectronaut does not need to be given calibration peptides directly and instead simply assumes the HRM kit is in the sample).

 Importing and Processing in Spectronaut

-You are now ready to import your assay library to spectronaut.
+You are now ready to import your assay library to Spectronaut.
 Open up Spectronaut; you should see a screen like this: